Introduction

 Using the Timer Function.

-You can use the Timer() Function to build a delay loop in Program, like the example given below, to slow down some action in Programs.
+You can use the Timer() Function to build a delay loop in a Program.
+The code below slows down the action by 5 seconds in program execution.

 Public Function myFunction()